jparrpearson/docker-project-template/README.md

 $ docker-compose down --volumes
 ```

-## Access the web application
+## Access the Web Application

-The web application can be accessed from your host (localhost or otherwise):
+The web application can be accessed from your host (localhost or the IP of the VM it is running in):
 ```
 http://localhost:5000/
 http://localhost:5000/count
 ```

 The root API serves static content, while the count API returns a cached value from Redis.
-Any changes to the app.py file will be immediately reflected in the container as the file is bind mounted.
+Any changes to the `app.py` file will be immediately reflected in the container as the file is bind mounted.

 ## Further Modifications

 It is expected that the example applications and services in this project template would be updated or replaced with the desired applications and services.
-Additional applications or services can be added under their own directory and included in the docker-compose.yaml file.
+Additional applications or services can be added under their own directory and included in the `docker-compose.yaml` file.

-Environment-specific Docker settings can be put in an `.env` file, and environment-specific Docker Compose overrides can be put in a docker-compose.overrides.yaml file.
+Environment-specific Docker settings can be put in an `.env` file, and environment-specific Docker Compose overrides can be put in a `docker-compose.overrides.yaml` file.

-Use the Docker Compose `scale` option (during `up` or standalone) to scale the number of nodes for a given application or service.
+Use the Docker Compose `scale` option (during `docker-compose up` or as a standalone command) to scale the number of nodes for a given application or service.
 An load balancer can then be placed in front of the given application or service.

 ## License